-My passion for road trips led me up the stunning coast line (Garden Route), the Drakensberg Mountains and Kruger National Park, as well as a fully comped stay as a travel writer at the legendary Victoria Falls Hotel in Zimbabwe.
+My passion for road trips led me up the stunning coast line (Garden Route), the Drakensberg Mountains and Kruger National Park, as well as an invitation as a travel writer to the legendary Victoria Falls Hotel in Zimbabwe.

-From there, I headed to Australia and New Zealand via Mauritius for another 3-4 months, and will continue to Bali, the South Pacific and South East Asia.
+From there, I headed to Australia and New Zealand via Mauritius for another 3-4 months, and then Singapore, Thailand, Cambodia, Malaysia, Dubai and Bali for about 6 months.

 I’m an American with German roots (dual citizen) though the only time I feel really German is when Soccer World Cup comes around….;-) – I LOVE soccer – and follow the European Leagues and Championships closely.

 I grew up in Germany, the beautiful midieval university town of Münster in Westfalia (Germany’s horse country – and, yes, I grew up riding horses…;-) – After completing my music degree, I moved to New York City in my early 20s.

 I lived in that amazing city, right in Greenwich Village, for over 10 years, studied acting at Lee Strasberg Theatre Institute – Film is another great passion of mine – and then moved to sunny California (Los Angeles/Santa Monica) in 2006, which I still consider home.

 I LOVE the ocean and Hawaii is another place I absolutely adore and feel very much at home.
 Maybe I will retire there…..